lynshearer/unit2_project/README.md

 ```

 ### merged graph - 4 sensors + average data - 1 data
-We established a prototype of how each data can be individually viewed from each sensors' outcomes and view the average of the data using room temperature sensors as an example.
+We established a **prototype** of how each data can be individually viewed from each sensors' outcomes and view the average of the data using room temperature sensors as an example.
 The code plots the graps of smoothed room temperature data from all 4 sensors and a larger graph of the average temperature datas.
+Sensor 6 is used as the example of code below.

-Please refer to the code and graph plotted below:
+Smoothing and calculation of data:
 ```.py
 from matplotlib.gridspec import GridSpec from lib import smoothing, get_sensor, download_data